Top 10 Forex Money Management Tips

+Trading Forex successfully requires a lot of patience, a proper education, quick adaptation towards market updates, and a number of other qualities.
 As always, to succeed at trading you will need a complete trading plan.
-A complete trading plan will tell you when to enter, when to exit, which currency pair to trade, how to manage your money.
-So money management is vitally important – but it's only part of the complete picture.
+A complete trading plan will tell you when to enter, when to exit, which currency pair to trade, and how to manage your money.
+Money management is of vital importance – but it's only part of the complete picture.

 The golden rule of trading is to run your profits and cut your losses.
 It's essential to exit quickly when there's clear evidence that you have made a bad trade.
-It's a natural human tendency to try and turn a bad situation around, but it's a mistake in FX trading.
+It's a natural human tendency to try and turn a bad situation into a good situation, but it's a mistake in FX trading.

 Here's why – you cannot control the market.